“Man, this dude is clueless!”

 I’m weary about finding rentals online before I arrive in a place, because you really are clueless about the area, accept it.
+Visit https://www.foxremovals.com.au/ if you need to hire a company to help you with the moving process.
 I’ll never forget a few years back when I moved to Santo Domingo, in the Dominican Republic.
 I arranged a rental online before arriving and it was right in the middle of the ghetto, literally on the wrong side of the river in the city.
-And like most rentals I had alreayd paid a non-refundable deposit plus the first months rent.
+And like most rentals I had already paid a non-refundable deposit plus the first months rent.
 Dumb.

 Not just for the price, but for a lot of reasons I recommend you do it the right way and stay in a cheapy hotel until you learn the area a bit and search on the ground for the rental that is really right for you.
 You can often strike deals with many of the cheapy hotels in Ecuador to give you a weekly or monthly rate.